doughphunghus/7D2D-Doughs-Mods-a19/Doughs-Food-SousChefOfTheApocalypse/README.md

 Some items can be found in containers, or bought at traders.
 Item semi-rarity is hopefully a norm as you are supposed to be cooking and preparing, not buying and finding!

 It "currantly" includes:
 - New perk: Sous Chef of the Apocalypse.
-Works similar to vanilla perk Master Chef
+Works similar to vanilla perk Master Chef but with its own special foods
 - 4 New Cookbooks to unlock certain foods/ingredients
 - 20 New Schematics to unlock certain foods/ingredients
-- 39 Food/drink items (either found/crafted/perk unlock/or schematic)
+- 55+ Food/drink items (either found/crafted/perk unlock/or schematic):
+These are:
 - 13 moldy/old foods that can be only looted (and eaten if starving) or processed into 'scraps' these scraps can also be eaten or made into a soup: Mulligan Au Jus
 - Toasted Pumpkin, Pine, and Acorn seeds
 - Cooking Oil